matheusvvb-19/matheusvvb-19.github.io/content/authors/admin/_index.md

   - Principal Investigators
 ---

 I am a Bachelor of Science in Computer Science from Federal University of São Carlos (UFSCar), Sorocaba campus.
-Conducted two funded undergraduate research internships in Artificial Intelligence (AI) and Machine Learning (ML), inclusing a period of international research internship.
+Conducted two funded undergraduate research internships in Artificial Intelligence (AI) and Machine Learning (ML), including a period of international research internship.
 Currently pursuing a Master's degree in Computer Science at UFSCar, focusing on AI and ML for traffic safety.